-Normally, zero calibration is performed when a new sensor is installed or changes are made in the sample system connections.
-Before performing a ZERO calibration, it is highly recommended to perform a factory default zero.
+Normally, zero calibration is performed when a new sensor is installed.
+Before performing ZERO calibration, it is highly recommended to perform a factory default zero (see details later in this section).
 This will eliminate any previous zero offset adjustment.
 With factory default setting, a zero offset less than 25% of the lowest range indicates that the integrity of the sensor and electronics is intact.
-To perform ZERO calibration, from key pad
+To perform ZERO calibration